cloudpilot-emu/cloudpilot-emu.github.io/README.md

 and supports PalmOS up to version 4.x.
 Cloudpilot is based on the original POSE emulator.

-Currently, Palm V, Palm m515 and Palm IIIc devices are supported.
-Cloudpilot can be run as a web page or as a mobile app on phones and tables.
+Currently, Palm V, Palm m515, Palm IIIc and Palm m130 devices are supported.
+Cloudpilot can be run as
+a web page or as a mobile app on phones and tables.
 The list of features includes

  * Realistic emulation of timers and device speed